 Laughter and warmth is what he left behind, and thousands of kids benefitted.
 The hooting and laughing at his memorial was a fitting accolade.

 - Geoff Sifrin is a veteran editor, journalist and columnist.
-He will be running an editorial on this blog each fortnight.
 Read more of his work on his own blog: www.sifrintakingissue.wordpress.com